Artiodactyla: Historical classification of Cetacea

 The mesonychians were long considered ancestors of whales.

-Modern cetaceans are highly adapted sea creatures which, morphologically, have little in common with land mammals; they are similar to other marine mammals, such as seals and sea cows, due to convergent evolution.
+Modern cetaceans are highly adapted marine mammals which, morphologically, have little in common with land mammals; they are similar to other marine mammals, such as seals and sea cows, due to convergent evolution.
 However, they evolved from originally terrestrial mammals.
-The most likely ancestors were long thought to be mesonychians; large, carnivorous animals from the early Cenozoic (Paleocene and Eocene), which had hooves instead of claws on their feet.
-Their molars were adapted to a carnivorous diet, resembling the teeth in modern toothed whales, and, unlike other mammals, had a uniform construction.
+The most likely ancestors were long thought to be mesonychians, large carnivorous animals from the early Cenozoic (Paleocene and Eocene), which had hooves instead of claws on their feet.
+Mesonychian molars were adapted to a carnivorous diet, resembling the teeth in modern toothed whales, and, unlike other mammals, had a uniform construction.

 The then suspected relations were as follows:

 Inner systematics

-Molecular findings and morphological indications suggest that artiodactyls, as traditionally defined, are paraphyletic with respect to cetaceans.
+Molecular findings and morphological indications suggest that Artiodactyla, as traditionally defined, is paraphyletic with respect to Cetacea.
 Cetaceans are deeply nested within the former; the two groups together form a monophyletic taxon, for which the name Cetartiodactyla is sometimes used.
 Modern nomenclature divides Artiodactyla (or Cetartiodactyla) in four subordinate taxa, camelids (Tylopoda), pigs and peccaries (Suina), ruminants (Ruminantia), and hippos plus cetaceans (Whippomorpha).

 The presumed lineages within Artiodactyla can be represented in the following cladogram:

 Camels, like this dromedary, are now considered a sister group to Artiofabula.

 The pronghorn is the only extant antilocaprid.

 The four summarized Artiodactyla taxa are divided into ten extant families: